 Hi, my name is Craig Borglum.
 I am a nationally certified irrigation designer, contractor and landscape water auditor.
-You can learn more about me at the following link: http://www.epa.gov/watersense/our_water/winter2008.html#three
+You can learn more about me and my EPA Watersense Partnership at the following link: http://www.epa.gov/watersense/our_water/winter2008.html#three

 Central Florida receives plenty of rain during the summer months, but fall, winter and early spring can be fairly dry.
 A good rain storm can delay the need of running your sprinkler system for up to a couple of weeks.